Impractical Jokers season 10

-The tenth season of Impractical Jokers premiered on February 9, 2023 and concluded on August 1, 2024.
-It is also the first season to be simulcast on truTV and TBS, and the last season to be broadcast on the former network.
+The tenth season of Impractical Jokers premiered on February 9, 2023 and it concluded on August 1, 2024.
+It is also the first season to be simulcast on truTV and TBS, and the last season to be broadcast on the original network for the show.
 This is also the first full season without Joe Gatto, following his departure from the show in the previous season.